bethanycayeradcliff/testing-HRC-Beecher-Links/_items/r_0124_01_01-link-2-api-link.md

 ---
 <!-- Add an essay or interpretive material below this line,
 using HTML or markdown.
-Do not modify this file above this line -->
+Do not modify this file above this line --> This is from https://hrc.contentdm.oclc.org/utils/getstream/collection/p15878coll1/id/33 (from changing "digital" to "utils/getstream")